 “Live from My Den” is a digital series available on Variety.com showcasing some of today’s most extraordinary artists performing live from the creative spaces of their homes, studios, and cities most meaningful to them.
 Read the article and watch The Head and the Heart’s full episode here.

-Jon, Charity, and Matt performed music from their latest album, Living Mirage, and showed us around their West Coast studios.
+Jon, Charity, and Matt performed music from their latest album, Living Mirage from two of the band’s West Coast home studios.

 The Head and the Heart

 The Head and the Heart is a Seattle-based folk band formed in 2009.
 Since outgrowing their independent roots, the band has grown a worldwide audience, propelled by torch songs like “Rivers and Roads” and “All We Ever Knew.”
 In 2016, the band released their top-5 charting record Signs of Light, their first on Warner Bros.
 Records.
 The Head and the Heart followed up their 2019 release Living Mirage with a deluxe edition in 2020, featuring four new songs written on the band’s trip to Joshua Tree National Park.